-Anophthalmia is a medical term used to characterize the absence of the globe and ocular tissue from the orbit.
+Anophthalmia is a medical term used to illustrate the absence of the globe and ocular tissue from the orbit.

-This was initially reported more than 400 years ago, yet it is only recently that cogent reconstructive options became available.
+This was initially reported more than 400 years ago, yet it is only recently that important reconstructive options became available.

 There are various explanations why one might lose an eye.

 T2-weighted MR scan of a patient with unilateral anophthalmia.

 Note the presence of amorphous tissue and structures resembling extraocular muscles within the anophthalmic right orbit.
 The right optic nerve/chiasm junction appears attenuated rather than absent suggesting possible residual optic nerve neural tissue

 There are three classifications for this condition: